stoeps13/connections-doc/source/admin/secure/t_secure_with_tam.md

     3. Click **Export keys**.

+    !!! note
-    **Note:** If you have modified your federated repository properties, such as the realm name of the federated repository, re-export your LTPA keys and copy them to the Security Access Manager server, to the same location that you used to create the Security Access Manager junctions.
+    If you have modified your federated repository properties, such as the realm name of the federated repository, re-export your LTPA keys and copy them to the Security Access Manager server, to the same location that you used to create the Security Access Manager junctions.
 See [Step 4](t_secure_with_tam.md#StepUseTheExportedLTPAKeyToCo...) for more details.

 4. Use the exported LTPA key to configure the transparent path junctions in Security Access Manager.